 - 1 Tbsp chopped fresh chives

-- Preheat oven to 350°F. Butter bottom and sides of an 8 x 12 inch baking dish with 1 Tbsp butter or spray with cooking spray.
+- Preheat oven to 350°F. Butter bottom and sides of a 13 x 9 inch baking dish with 1 Tbsp butter or spray with cooking spray.
 Set aside.

 - In a large pot, cover cubed potatoes with cold water.
 Season water with 1 tsp salt.
 Bring to a boil cooking over medium-high until fork-tender, about 12-15 minutes.
 Drain well.